 For people who have lost a beloved animal there is often is additional distress that can arise.
 This can be from the death itself, perhaps you were there when your pet took their last breath, and perhaps euthanasia was the final kindness you were able to show.
 Pet loss is also associated with disenfranchised grief that can occur due to some people (particularly non-pet owners) having a lack of understanding for the depth of your loss and a lack of sympathy and diminished space for your grief.
 If you would like to speak to me about a recent or past pet loss please get in touch.

-I am a Registered Clinical Counsellor and Certified Grief Counselling Specialist and offer grief counselling to youth and adults in B.C. through either online therapy or in-person sessions in North Vancouver.
+I am a Registered Clinical Counsellor and Certified Grief Counselling Specialist and offer grief counselling to youth and adults in B.C. through either online therapy, telephone, or in-person sessions in North Vancouver.